A Guide to Video Production for YouTube Marketing Teams

 | Video topic | What gets produced this week | “How to set up your first workflow in 10 minutes” |

-This keeps the channel grounded.
-It also makes stakeholder conversations easier.
-Brand, product marketing, and demand gen can disagree on style, but they usually align faster when each video ladders back to a clear business outcome.
+This keeps the channel grounded, and it makes stakeholder conversations easier.
+Brand, product marketing, and demand gen can argue about style all day, but they line up faster once every video ladders back to a clear business outcome.

 Pick a few content pillars and stay with them